 Maintaining high standards of academic integrity in every class at Tennessee Tech is critical to the reputation of Tennessee Tech, its students, alumni, and the employers of Tennessee Tech graduates.
-The Student Academic Misconduct Policy describes the definitions of academic misconduct and policies and procedures for addressing Academic Misconduct at Tennessee Tech.
-For details, view the Tennessee Tech's Policy 217 - Student Academic Misconduct at Policy Central.
+The Student Academic Misconduct Policy 217 describes the definitions of academic misconduct and policies and procedures for addressing Academic Misconduct at Tennessee Tech.
+Effective July 20, 2023, the university's student academic misconduct policy has been revised and is published at Policy Central.
+Students are expected to review and read this policy as part of their orientation to the syllabus and the course expectations.